projectriff/riff/docs/riff_channel_create.md

 ## riff channel create

-Create a new channel on a bus or a cluster bus
+Create a new channel

 ### Synopsis

-Create a new channel on a bus or a cluster bus
+Create a new channel

 ```
 riff channel create [flags]